tobydriscoll/udmath305/src/_build/html/_sources/second_linear/undetermined_coeffs.md

 where $f(t)$ is a nonzero forcing function.
 The first step is to find the general homogeneous solution $x_h(t)$.
 To finish the problem we must find a particular solution $x_p(t)$ in the forced case.
 The method of undetermined coefficients is the simplest strategy, when it is applicable: forcing in the form of a polynomial, exponential, or sin/cos.

 The procedure is the same as for first-order problems.
-Using {ref}`table-firstlin-MUC`, we make an educated guess at $x_p$ with some unknown coefficients that are determined through substitution into {eq}`secondlin-forced-ode`.
+Using [our earlier table](`table-firstlin-MUC`), we make an educated guess at $x_p$ with some unknown coefficients that are determined through substitution into {eq}`secondlin-forced-ode`.

 ::::{admonition} Example
 :class: tip